Help! Every email I send goes to Gmail’s Promotions tab

 The Gmail Primary and Promotions folder helps recipients organize their email.
 But is this folder really as bad as everyone makes it out to be?
 We’ll break down Google’s tabs and explain how readers can prioritize your emails.

 The Gmail Promotions tab – some people love it, some people hate it, and some people love to hate it.
 For many of us email marketers, when we find our witty subject lines and email campaigns filed under the Gmail Promotions tab instead of the Primary inbox, we say something along the lines of "oh, fudge."

-It all started a few years ago when Google, one of the main ESPs, introduced new folders (also called tabs) to make Gmail account inboxes a little less chaotic.
+It all started a few years ago when Google, one of the main email service providers (ESPs), introduced new folders (also called tabs) to make Gmail account inboxes a little less chaotic.
 This is good because all too often important personal or business conversations get hidden in the clutter of coupons, shipping notifications, promotional emails, invoices, and social media updates.
 It’s all stuff you want to catch up on, but you have to take care of your boss and/or your mom first.
 Otherwise, you get yelled at for not responding to that email of cute puppy pictures.

-table of content
+Table of content

-table of content
+Table of content

-What is the purpose of the Gmail promotions folder?
+What is the purpose of the Gmail Promotions folder?

 Google created five tabs with labels that correspond to the most common categories of emails.
-It all happens thanks to a proprietary algorithm that identifies which category an incoming message belongs and automatically assigns that message to the appropriate category.
+It all happens thanks to a proprietary algorithm that identifies which category an incoming message belongs to and automatically assigns that message to the appropriate category.
 Users who have tabs enabled will then see those messages collected under the corresponding tab.